 If you have questions or just want to check information, we listed all frequently asked questions regarding our render farm in our FAQ.

 What are RenderPoints?

 RenderPoints are the currency you pay all your renderings in at RebusFarm.
-We measure the rendering power in GHzh (CPU) or OBh (GPU) and debit the appropriate amount of RenderPoints from your account.
+We measure the rendering power in GHzh (CPU) or OBh (GPU) at the render farm and debit the appropriate amount of RenderPoints from your account.
 You have to purchase RenderPoints before you can start a render job.
 To purchase RenderPoints log in to your account and go to 'Payments'.

 What is GHz hour?

-If one P4 CPU of 1 core and 1 GHz renders for 1 hour, that equals 1 GHz hour.
+If one P4 CPU of 1 core and 1 GHz renders for 1 hour, that equals 1 GHz hour at our render farm.

 Which 3D applications are supported by RebusFarm?

 Please see our Supported Software page for further information.